U.S. flag

 Statuses

-AL: Birmingham VA Medical Center (Birmingham, Alabama) AR: John L. McClellan Memorial Veterans' Hospital (Little Rock, Arkansas) AZ: Carl T. Hayden Veterans' Administration Medical Center (Phoenix, Arizona) CA: Jerry L. Pettis Memorial Veterans' Hospital (Loma Linda, California) CA: Palo Alto VA Medical Center (Palo Alto, California) CA: San Francisco VA Medical Center (San Francisco) CT: West Haven VA Medical Center (West Haven) DC: Washington VA Medical Center (Washington, District of Columbia) FL: Malcom Randall Department of Veterans Affairs Medical Center (Gainesville) FL: West Palm Beach VA Medical Center (West Palm Beach) GA: Atlanta VA Medical Center (Atlanta, Georgia) IA: Iowa City VA Medical Center (Iowa City, Iowa) IL: Marion VA Medical Center (Marion, Illinois) KS: Colmery-O'Neil Veterans' Administration Medical Center (Topeka) MA: Jamaica Plain VA Medical Center (Jamaica Plain) ME: Togus VA Medical Center (Togus) MI: Lieutenant Colonel Charles S. Kettles VA Medical Center (Ann Arbor) MN: St. Cloud VA Medical Center (St. Cloud) MT: Fort Harrison VA Medical Center (Fort Harrison) NC: Charles George Department of Veterans Affairs Medical Center (Asheville) NC: Durham VA Medical Center (Durham) NC: W.G.
+AL: Birmingham VA Medical Center (Birmingham, Alabama) AR: John L. McClellan Memorial Veterans' Hospital (Little Rock, Arkansas) AZ: Carl T. Hayden Veterans' Administration Medical Center (Phoenix, Arizona) CA: Jerry L. Pettis Memorial Veterans' Hospital (Loma Linda, California) CA: Palo Alto VA Medical Center (Palo Alto, California) CA: San Francisco VA Medical Center (San Francisco) CT: West Haven VA Medical Center (West Haven) DC: Washington VA Medical Center (Washington, District of Columbia) FL: Malcom Randall Department of Veterans Affairs Medical Center (Gainesville) FL: West Palm Beach VA Medical Center (West Palm Beach) GA: Joseph Maxwell Cleland Atlanta VA Medical Center (Atlanta, Georgia) IA: Iowa City VA Medical Center (Iowa City, Iowa) IL: Marion VA Medical Center (Marion, Illinois) KS: Colmery-O'Neil Veterans' Administration Medical Center (Topeka) MA: Jamaica Plain VA Medical Center (Jamaica Plain) ME: Togus VA Medical Center (Togus) MI: Lieutenant Colonel Charles S. Kettles VA Medical Center (Ann Arbor) MN: St. Cloud VA Medical Center (St. Cloud) MT: Fort Harrison VA Medical Center (Fort Harrison) NC: Charles George Department of Veterans Affairs Medical Center (Asheville) NC: Durham VA Medical Center (Durham) NC: W.G.
 (Bill) Hefner Salisbury Department of Veterans Affairs Medical Center (Salisbury) NH: Manchester VA Medical Center (Manchester) NM: Raymond G. Murphy Department of Veterans Affairs Medical Center (Albuquerque) NY: Buffalo VA Medical Center (Buffalo, New York) NY: Castle Point VA Medical Center (Castle Point) OH: Cincinnati VA Medical Center (Cincinnati, Ohio) OH: Louis Stokes Cleveland Department of Veterans Affairs Medical Center (Cleveland, Ohio) OK: Jack C. Montgomery Department of Veterans Affairs Medical Center (Muskogee, Oklahoma) PA: Pittsburgh VA Medical Center-University Drive (Pittsburgh) RI: Providence VA Medical Center (Providence) TX: Dallas VA Medical Center (Dallas) TX: Michael E. DeBakey Department of Veterans Affairs Medical Center (Houston) VA: Hampton VA Medical Center (Hampton) VA: Salem VA Medical Center (Salem, Virginia) WI: William S. Middleton Memorial Veterans' Hospital (Madison)

 There are no unsuccessful adoptions for this innovation.